kiritgpillai/Realtime-Traffic-Object-Detection-and-Tracking/README.md

 * Grafana and Prometheus are used for real-time monitoring, displaying metrics such as throughput, inference rate, and system load.
 * FastAPI serves as the API framework for handling inference requests, enabling integration with monitoring tools.
 * A batch of offline evaluation and inference is conducted using pytest to ensure model connectivity, accuracy, and performance.

 ## Datasets and Models

-### Data Preprocessing and Class Concentration

-Here is the updated section on the COCO dataset to include the number of training, testing, and validation images, as well as the total size of the dataset:

----

-## Datasets and Models